 Through his work on the Sulitest, Aurélien Décamps has also contributed to the AACSB Responsible Management Education Affinity Group.

-Aurélien Décamps’ work on the Sulitest has meant that the test is now a focal point for the integration of the Sustainability Literacy Test as a graduation requirement in all programs at Kedge: ensuring that every students at Kedge acquire sustainability literacy in every program and setting-up a process to monitor progress connecting with pedagogy.
-Aurélien also works towards Assisting Kedge faculty members in developing their own Sulitest module to connect their expertise / major to the Sustainable Development Goals (SDGs).
-5 Modules to date : Finance Reconsidered (C. Revelli), Global Sustainable Supply Chain (A. Jaegler), Sustainable Design (S. Paixao-Barradas), Social Entrepreneurship (G. Cajaiba-Santana), Responsible Entrepreneurship (X. Hollandts).
+Aurélien also works towards assisting KEDGE faculty members in developing their own Sulitest module to connect their expertise / major to the Sustainable Development Goals (SDGs).
+6 Modules to date: Finance Reconsidered (C. Revelli), Global Sustainable Supply Chain (A. Jaegler), Sustainable Design (S. Paixao-Barradas), Social Entrepreneurship (G. Cajaiba-Santana), Responsible Entrepreneurship (X. Hollandts), Maritime (L. Fédi).

-- The Centre of Expertise Creative Industry, Culture Masterclasses
+- The Centre of Expertise Creative Industry masterclasses

-To allow our students to develop skills as close as possible to practitioners from the field of the sector and also to be inspired by the creativity, the career and the vision of certain recognized actors, a Master class format is proposed to the students of the MSc ARTS.
-Following guest of this year :
+To allow our students to develop skills as close as possible to those of the practitioners from the sector and also to be inspired by the creativity, the career and the vision of certain recognised actors, a Masterclass format is proposed to the students of the MSc ARTS.
+This year's guests are:

-Bertrand Burgalat is a French producer, musician, composer and singer.
+Bertrand Burgalat, a French producer, musician, composer and singer.
 He has worked on nearly 200 records, composed for Marc Lavoine, arranged Supergrass and remixed Depeche Mode.

-Gaspard Gantzer, senior official and politician specialized in crisis communication.
+Gaspard Gantzer, senior official and politician specialised in crisis communication.
 From 2014 to 2017, he was advisor in charge of press relations and head of the communication department at the French Presidency, reporting to François Hollande.
-He did a specific focus on the Covid crisis during an online session ;
+He did a specific focus on the Covid crisis during an online session.